BoisterousCoder/Yakking_Yak/README.md

 Clone this repository
 1. Run `$ cargo build`,
-1. Run `$ cargo run --bin server` to set up the server program, and then  run `$ cargo run --bin client` to run the client program.
+1. Run `$ cargo run --bin Server` to set up the server program, and then  run `$ cargo run --bin Client` to run the client program.

 ### Client Commands:
 - `/allowTrust` enables the trusting of users in the chat